pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 ### Logstash and/or beats to fetch metrics

 For this part you can use logstash as a standalone or use a lightweight version called **Beats**.
-**Logstash** has builtin all type of metrics whereas **Beats** that depends on the type that you are going to use,of course you can use many beats at the same time.
+**Logstash** has builtin all type of metrics whereas **Beats** depends on the type that you are going to use,of course you can use many beats at the same time.

-For instance:
+Examples of beats:

-* Filebeats: which focuses solely on fetching from a log file (like a `tail -f <file>`)
+* Filebeat: which focuses solely on fetching from a log file (like a `tail -f <file>`)

-* Metricbeats: can retrieve metrics (such as CPU, RAM, ....) from services or even application such as one in go (you will have to add some code to let the beat retrieve metrics from your application).
+* Metricbeat: can retrieve metrics (such as CPU, RAM, ....) from services or even application such as one in go (you will have to add some code to let the beat retrieve metrics from your application).

 * And many more.

+In our case we just want to fetch logs from one instance of Cells so we are going to use **Filebeat** (a beat specialized in fetching files, in this case a log file written in JSON)

 ### Basic configuration for Cells

 First set a filebeat on the machine running Cells,

-for debian/ubuntu machines use the following:
+For debian/ubuntu machines use the following:

 ```bash
 curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-6.6.1-amd64.deb